 - Export for release.

 If you don’t make any changes to the source code outside Dropsource, you can continue delivering future versions from Dropsource via your IDE using this method.
 If you do make changes outside Dropsource, you will need reapply those changes each time you download your source code from the platform.
-If you don’t need to make any changes to your Dropsource project in an IDE, you can request the Dropsource publishing service to have your app launched to an app store without the need to download your code at all.
+If you don’t need to make any changes to your Dropsource project in an IDE, you can request the Dropsource publishing service to have your app launched without the need to download your code at all.

 Importing into Android Studio